MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

     - 'PostOperation: Train'
     - 'PostOperation: UnpublishAIConfiguration'
     - 'PostOperation: UnscheduleTraining'
+    - all the Microsoft.Dynamics.AI.Plugins

-Those must show 'On' Status , (you can select the ones turned off and do a right click on the selection, then select 'Turn On')
+Those must show 'On' Status, (you can select the ones turned off and do a right click on the selection, then select 'Turn On').

-On the left list , select 'Processes'
+On the left list , select '**Processes**'
 Select 'AlmHandler' and then turn it on.
 Select 'IsPaiEnabled' and then turn it on.